jeanbza/git-java-websiteskeleton/README.md

 ## Additional notes

-- Travis CI will only run unit tests.
-Integration tests require spinning up a server and running the app.
-This is in the works
 - The java chef downloads from oracle (sigh).
 If your connection is slow or spotty, it may fail on a curl command.
 Give it a couple of shots (`vagrant provision` will do it) until the curl successfully completes